SanthoshS0305/Re-Write-App/README.md

 ## Contributing

-This is an MVP implementation.
+This is an MVP implementation covering Phases 1-3.
 Future phases will add:
-- Character management with aliases
 - Visual overview ribbon
 - Advanced search capabilities
 - Timeline tracking